Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 Real time raytracing has become a killer feature of many AAA game releases.
 With the advancement in deep-learning architectures, there has been a push to use machine learning to help accelerate the raytracing process in a variety of methods from sample prediction to image space denoising.
 One of the proposed solutions to this problem is to perform ray-tracing at a low resolution and low sample count, apply some learned upsampling technique to reach the desired resolution, and then apply a denoising filter to clean up the noise from the stochastic samples.

 This is the approach essentially touted by Nvidia's DLSS system (CITATION HERE).
-For this project we seek to create a system that can perform
+For this project we seek to create a system that can similarly perform upsampling and denoising for a ray-traced image for use in real time applications.

+To achieve the goal of real-time performance, our upscaling and denoising system must meet a certain frame-time constraint.
+To make our lives a bit ea

 ## Approach
 ## Results